loveencounterflow/coffeenode-tides/README.md

 #### Disclaimer for CoffeeNode Tides

+> In case you don't believe me, you will perhaps consider Rijkswaterstaat, the world's leading agency on
+> coastal protection.
+These guys have managed to keep the Netherlands dry for several hundred years, so they
+> probably know what they're talking about when it comes to estimating the value tidal predictions:

 Please note that **this Tical Calender can not and does not display *actual* water levels**; all it does is to *attempt* and deliver tidal predictions that enthusiasts may find interesting. **Any data given here is without any claim explicit or implicit of fitness for any particular purpose**; it is **definitely not